I2rys/ODiscord/ADS/README.md

 # ODiscord ADS
-AIO Discord sniper, you can also easily make your own plugin for ADS.
+AIO Discord sniper that you can use also you can create plugins easily for ADS.

 ## Installation
 NPM Packages: